 - HDL cholesterol: levels above 40 mg/dL (1 mmol/L) in men and above 50 mg/dL (1.3 mmol/L) in women

 Treatment for high cholesterol is not about lowering cholesterol levels.
-Instead, it is about reducing a higher risk of cardiovascular disease to as normal a level as possible.
-Good treatments are characterized by actually preventing cardiovascular disease, and by having proven this in studies.
+Treatment should instead focus on reducing an elevated risk of cardiovascular disease to as normal a level as possible.

-People who are at higher risk of cardiovascular disease are often advised to follow some general measures as part of their treatment.
+People who are at an increased risk of cardiovascular disease are often advised to follow some general measures as part of their treatment.
 These include the following:

 - not smoking